camunda-consulting/camunda-util-demo-data-generator/README.md

 Extension Attribute: `probability`

-If you put the extension `simulateKeepImplementation=true` to the corresponding XOR-gateway, the original condition of the sequence flows will be used in simulation.
+If you put the extension `simulateKeepImplementation=true` to the corresponding XOR-gateway, the actual condition expression of the sequence flows will be evaluated in simulation.
 Use with caution.

 ![Probability on Sequence Flow](decisionProbability.png)